 Similarly to Bardic Inspiration, the dice types go up incrementally as you level up – meaning at 9th level it becomes a d8; at 13th level it becomes a d10; and at 12th level, you’ll be giving your buds a mighty d12 extra hit points.

-Starting at third level, your Bard is able to join a college.
-Bard Colleges are an association of Bards who value different paths in life, magic, and performance.
+Starting at third level, you unlock Bard subclasses – meaning your Bard is able to join one of the DnD 5e Bard Colleges.
+These Colleges are associations of Bards who value different paths in life, magic, and performance.

 Each subclass, or College, grants different abilities and skill proficiencies, and can lead your Bard down innumerable paths.
 With so many options to choose from, it can be a little daunting, but let’s be real, if you’re looking at playing a bard, you aren’t exactly looking for the straightest path.